Bachelor of Science in Computer Science

 The Computer Science residential program is accredited by the Computing Accreditation Commission of ABET.
-ABET accredits postsecondary degree-granting programs housed within regionally accredited institutions.
+ABET accredits postsecondary degree-granting programs housed within accredited institutions.
 They accredit programs only, not degrees, departments, colleges, or institutions.
 Learn about our School of Business ABET-accredited program.

 Academic Information for Computer Science Degree

 120 credit hours

 Featured Computer Science Courses